mosys/opentrackio-cpp/README.md

 cmake --build build/release
 ```

-#### System-wide Installation
+#### Local Installation

-Run the appropriate install script from the `scripts/` directory to install the library to the system itself.
+Run the appropriate install script from the `scripts/` directory to install the library to the `./install` folder in the
-This allows you to just use `find_package` without needing to set `opentrackio-cpp_DIR` in your CMake or adding
-the path to the library to your `CMAKE_PREFIX_PATH`.
+project root.
+The installed library can then be imported into your own project via CMake's `find_package` feature.

 **Windows:**
 ```batch